kofi-kusi/MyFirstSmartContract/README.md

 ## Step 2: Write Your Smart Contract

 1. Inside your new workspace, click the **New File** button and name the file `SimpleStorage.sol`.
-2. Add the following smart contract code to `SimpleStorage.sol`.
+2. Add your smart contract code to `SimpleStorage.sol`.
 3. Compile the contract by clicking the **Solidity Compiler** tab on the left, then click the **Compile** button.

 ## Step 3: Generate a Personal Access Token on GitHub